diffblue/gitlab/doc/user/application_security/vulnerabilities/index.md

 - **Dismissed**: A user has seen this vulnerability and dismissed it because it is not accurate or otherwise not to be resolved.
 Dismissed vulnerabilities are ignored if detected in subsequent scans.
 - **Resolved**: The vulnerability has been fixed or is no longer present.
-Resolved vulnerabilities that are reintroduced and detected by subsequent scans have a _new_ vulnerability record created.
+If a resolved vulnerability is reintroduced and detected again, its record is reinstated and its status set to detected.

 ## Vulnerability dismissal reasons